dtcenter/METexpress/container_deployment/README-INSTALL.md

 #### Letsencypt certificate
 If you have authority over the DNS entry for your server you can use LetsEncrypt for no cost certs.
-The instructions for doing this are at https://docs.traefik.io/configuration/acme/.
+The instructions for doing this are at https://doc.traefik.io/traefik/https/overview/.
+Notice that it will require special firewall rules for your server.
 #### Reverse proxy interface
 traefik has a reverse proxy interface that can give you statistics, configuration information etc.
 - The reverse proxy interface has a user/password pre-set to user "**admin**" and password "**adminpassword**", you should change this by following the instructions in the traefik.toml file.